colincookman/afghanistan_election_results_2018/codebook.md

 - **final_results_status:** Binary variable for whether the IEC reported results for the polling center in the final results data.
 - **assessment_status:** IEC categories for the polling center based on a security assessment conducted in January 2018, obtained by an election observer.
 (See [primary readme](https://github.com/colincookman/afghanistan_election_results_2018#polling-center-plans-and-voter-registration-data) for more.)
 - **pc_change_initial_final_plan:**	Comparison of the IEC's final polling center plan, published in late September 2018, with the earlier January 2018 assessment.
 "Added" PCs were added in the interim period, "dropped" were assessed previously but not included in the final plan, and otherwise "no change".
+- **planned_2018:** Binary variable for whether the polling center was planned to open prior to election day (i.e., all polling centers not categorized as 'dropped' in the January 2018 assessment).

+## Voter registration variables
 - **vr_prelim:** Preliminary total voter registration per polling station, as reported in an unpublished IEC dataset on voter registration obtained by an election observer.
 (See [primary readme](https://github.com/colincookman/afghanistan_election_results_2018/blob/master/README.md) for more.)
 - **vr_total_removed:**	Total voter registrations removed from the polling center rolls following an IEC voter registration review process conducted in early October 2018, as reported by IEC in voter registration dataset.
 - **vr_removed_spoiled_IDs:**	Voter registrations removed for spoiled voter IDs, as reported by IEC in voter registration dataset.